zaynebmellouli/GrooveGalaxy/REPORT.md

 #### Message architecture

-There will be two set of messages from the client to the server.
+There are two sets of messages from the client to the server.

 The first:
-From client to server: ${K_c(hash(Message, ID, nonce)), K_c(Message, ID), ID}$ The client will send a Message that will contain which song he wants with an ID and MAC of the request ${K_c(hash(Message, ID, nonce))}$
+From client to server: ${K_c(hash(Message, ID, nonce)), K_c(Message), K_c(Nonce), ID}$ The client sends a Message that contains which song he wants with an ID and MAC of the request ${K_c(hash(Message, ID, nonce))}$
+The protect method run by the client returns a JSON file with four seperate properties for each element of the message.
 By adding the ID to the hash we protect the ID from being tampered with.
-The ID is not cyphered as the server will need it to look up the key of the client sending the request.
+The ID is not ciphered as the server needs it to look up the key of the client sending the request.
-The server will search in his database with the ID of the client for the symetric key $K_c$ that he shares with the client, and will be able to read the message and know it’s integrity.
+The server searches in his database with the ID for the client's symetric key $K_c$ and is able to read the message and check it's freshness, authenticity and integrity.
-The protect method run by the client will return $K_c(hash(Message, ID, nonce))$ and $K_c(Message, ID)$.
-To this he will add the ID and transform all three elements to a JSON file.

-From the server to the client: ${K_c(hash(Data, nonce + 1)), K_c(K_f), K_f(Data)}$.
+From the server to the client: ${K_c(hash(Data, nonce+1)), K_c(K_f), K_f(Data)}$.
-The server will send first the info of the music in data and will wait to know from when the client want his music to be streamed.
+The server first sends the information of the music and it's lyrics and will wait to know from what percentage on the client wants his music to be streamed.
-The data will be encoded with the family key that the client belongs to ($K_f$).
-This key will be sent to the client by encoding it with their symmetric key ($K_c(K_f)$) and finally a MAC with the message to check for integrity, authenticity and freshness.
+The data is encoded with the family key that the client belongs to ($K_f$).
+This key is sent to the client encoded with their symmetric key ($K_c(K_f)$) and finally a MAC with the message to check for integrity, authenticity and freshness.
-After the client decrypted the message, he will have access to his family's symetric key ($K_f$).
+After the client deciphered the message, he has access to his family's symetric key ($K_f$).

 The Second:
 From client to server: ${K_c(hash(Message, nonce + 2)), K_c(Message)}$
 The client will indicate in the request from which percentage he wants the music.
 Encrypting the message with the symetrc key ($K_c$) and a MAC to check for integrity, authenticity and freshness.

+NOT YET DETERMINED
 From server to client: ${K_f(hash(P_n), nonce + 3), K_f(P_n)}$
 The server will stream a block of bytes of the music from the percentage requested by the client, encrypted by the the family key.
 We add to this stream message a MAC for integrity, authenticity and freshness.
+NOT YET DETERMINED

 ![](img/Structure.jpeg)